HowaiMak/JPMC-Quantitative-Research/README.md

 This project is completed under the JP Morgan Chase & Co.
 Quantitative Research Job Simulation.
 "JP_Tasks.txt" includes all 4 of the assigned tasks within the program, where each of the "JP_EX $n$ .ipynb" corresponds to the $n$ th task.
 The Two Excel files "Nat_Gas.csv" and "Task3n4_Loan_Data.csv" are using in Task 1, 2 and Task 3, 4 respectively.
+Besides the code and datasets, all the task instructions are also uploaded.

 I have also taken a further step in some of the tasks by implementing financial models such as Holt-Winters (time series forecasting) and the Logistic Regression module.
 Which are relatively "advanced" for the requirements of the tasks.